Damzwan/sketchmate/docs/DRAW_ENGINE.md

 - **Tile size** — 512 px desktop, 384 px mobile, plus a 2 px overscan (`OS`) to avoid seams.

+Minimum viewport zoom is **content-derived**, not a ladder constant (`zoomLevels.ts` → `minimumViewportZoomFor`, called from the coordinator's `minZoom` with a fit-to-content zoom):

+- the first tile-backed zoom (`0.5 / renderScale`) is always reachable — tiles
+  serve it unconditionally;
+- past that, the viewport may go as far out as the whole drawing needs to fit on screen, which on a big lobby is well below the ladder's own bottom rung (`0.125`), and no further, since past it only empty canvas appears;
+- with no overview bitmap yet there is nothing to paint that band with, so the floor stays at the tiled tier.

-Minimum viewport zoom is the first configured tier (`0.125`), independent of `renderScale`.
-Between `0.125` and the first tile-backed zoom (`0.5 / renderScale`), the adaptive overview is the authoritative picture.
+Between the floor and the first tile-backed zoom the adaptive overview is the authoritative picture.
 This lets collaborators survey the surrounding canvas without allocating hundreds of coarse tiles.
 Maximum zoom is `ZOOM_TIERS[last] / renderScale`.

+**Which end of that band is soft.** The screen asks the overview for `zoom × renderScale` pixels per world unit, so demand RISES with zoom: the bitmap is at its worst just under the tiled tier and gets sharper the further out the viewport goes.
+At the far end — whole board on screen — the demand is one *screenful* of pixels regardless of how big the board is, which is why `overviewPx` carries a screen-derived floor (`resolveDrawMemoryProfile`, bounded by `MAX_OVERVIEW_UPSCALE`).
+Zooming out cures the blur; it does not cause it.
+A floor that reads it the other way round closes the band on exactly the big boards it exists for.

 ---